When Your Water Heater Fails, It’s a Big Problem

 Since the whole point of the water heater is to produce hot water, this point might seem so obvious that it’s not worth mentioning.
 But if you notice the water isn’t as hot as it once was, but it still seems hot enough for your purposes, you might be tempted to ignore the issue.
 You shouldn’t do that, though.
 This is probably the most significant single sign that the water heater’s in the process of breaking down.

-Sign #2: You’re Seeing Dirty Water
+Sign #2: You are Seeing Dirty Water

 If the water coming out of the hot water heater is metallic, rusty, or has crud-like debris or sand in it, that too is a sign of impending failure.

-Sign #3: You’re Seeing Leaking
+Sign #3: You are Seeing Leaking from Your Water Heater

 If there’s water leaking out of the water heater, that’s another obvious trouble sign.
 Unfortunately, it’s one that often means hot water heater repair isn’t going to do the trick.
 It’s likely time for water heater replacement.